AI For Parent Access Calls

 Insurance, forms, and school-timing calls

-Questions about accepted plans, self-pay basics, sports physicals, school notes, return-to-school timing, forms, or records.
+Questions about accepted plans, self-pay basics, sports physicals, school notes, return-to-school timing, forms, online check-in, wait expectations, or records.

-Outcome: Answer approved administrative questions and route policy-sensitive items to staff.
+Outcome: Answer approved administrative questions and send policy-sensitive items to staff.

 What operators actually care about